Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis

-Barcodes can thus be considered as summary statistics of the data generating process, as they sufficiently allow for a reduction in dimension of the ambient space.
+Barcodes can thus be considered as summary statistics of the data generating process, in the form of collections of intervals.
 This information can alternatively be represented by a {\em persistence diagram}, which takes the birth and death times of each bar in a barcode as an ordered pair $(x, y)$ and produces a scatterplot.
-This then provides a multi-scale topological summary of the shape or surface.
-In a persistence diagram, the points lie in $\mathbb{R}^2$ and all the points on the diagonal $x=y$ have infinite multiplicity.
-The diagonal is included to allow for a well-defined metric on the space of diagrams or barcodes.
+This provides an alternative multi-scale topological summary of the shape or surface.
+In a persistence diagram, the points lie in $\mathbb{R}_{\geq 0}^2$ and all the points on the diagonal $x=y$ have infinite multiplicity.
+The diagonal is included to allow for well-defined metrics on the space of persistence diagrams (or barcodes).

-Since summary statistics are direct parallels to the invariants of a topological space, considering such topological approaches in data analytics is a way of reducing dimensionality in high-dimensional statistical problems (i.e.~where the number of predictors is far greater than the number of observations).
+Since summary statistics are direct parallels to the invariants of a topological space, considering such topological approaches in data analysis is an intuitive way of reducing dimensionality in high-dimensional statistical problems (i.e.~where the number of predictors is far greater than the number of observations).